Global Parking: The Ultimate Global Relocation Solution

 The limitations of an H-1B visa mean that it can be denied for various reasons.
-Firstly, the U.S. Citizenship and Immigration Services (USCIS) limits each year’s visa allowances to 65,000.
+Firstly, the U.S. Citizenship and Immigration Services (USCIS) limits each year’s visa allowances to 85,000 (65,000 + 20,000 with master's degrees).
 While this may seem like a high number, remember that it’s for the entire country, so it gets eaten up pretty quickly.
-In 2019, for example, Amazon successfully filed 5,995 H-1B visas while Google was granted 4,865 — that’s one-sixth of the visas gone already.
-Once the cap has been reached, you’ll need to wait for the next year to try for a visa.
+For the fiscal year of 2023, USCIS received nearly 500,000 registrations for an available 85,000 new H-1B visas, meaning the chance of selection is less than 20%.

-Due to the specific scope of whom the H-1B visa is available to, only specialist workers in niche fields can apply.
-The USCIS judges applications on a case-by-case basis and factors in three things: the type of occupation your employee will have, their qualifications, and the availability of domestic workers with the skills, qualifications, and experience to do the job.
+Due to the specific scope of whom the H-1B visa is available to, only individuals working specialty occupations can apply.
+The USCIS judges applications on a case-by-case basis and considers many factors, including the type of occupation your employee will have and their qualifications.

 The following information must accompany an H-1B visa application: